openharmony/request_request_cangjie_wrapper/README.md

 - query task information : Present an interface for querying information regarding upload and download tasks.
 - subscribe task status : Provide an interface for subscribing to task status.
 A callback will be triggered when the task status undergoes a change.
 - Cangjie upload download FFI interface definition: Responsible for defining the C language interoperability interface called by the Cangjie language, which is employed to realize Cangjie's upload and download capabilities.
-- upload and download request management module: Assume the responsibility of providing fundamental upload and download functions.
+- request: Assume the responsibility of providing fundamental upload and download functions.
 It encapsulates the C language interface for interoperability with Cangjie.
+- cangjie_ark_interop: Responsible for providing Cangjie annotation class definitions for labeling APIs, and providing the BusinessException class definition thrown to users.
+- ability_cangjie_wrapper: Responsible for providing the basic capabilities of Ability or Application contexts, including accessing resources of specific applications, etc.
+- arkui_cangjie_wrapper: Responsible for providing basic type definitions and the capability to convert CString type to String type.
+- hiviewdfx_cangjie_wrapper: Responsible for providing log interfaces for printing logs at key paths.

 ## Directory Structure